enyeneer/homelab-docs/docs/services.md

 **Port:** `5353`
 **Notes:**
 - Sits behind AdGuard Home in the DNS path
-- Part of the current local DNS design
 - Important dependency for name resolution behavior across the lab

 ## Infrastructure